Aviva pushes back bid deadline for Polish unit over Santander contract - sources

 The Italian exit could be worth about 500 million euros, one of the sources said, and follows the sale of Aviva’s stake in Italian life insurer Aviva Vita to joint venture partner UBI Banca for 400 million euros in November.

+Panmure Gordon analysts estimated the sale of Aviva’s remaining European assets to be worth an overall 2.1 billion pounds, with Italy potentially valued at 600 million pounds and Poland at 1.5 billion pounds.

-$1 = 0.7096 pounds Reporting by Pamela Barbaglia and Stephen Jewkes.
+Reporting by Pamela Barbaglia and Stephen Jewkes.
 Additional reporting by Arno Schuetze, Carolyn Cohn, Gianluca Semeraro and Alex Huebner.
-Editing by Mark Potter
+Editing by Mark Potter, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.